Dleibe1/Project-Builder/README.md

 Unlike desktop applications, however, Arduino projects have boilerplate in terms of the parts list, schematics, and instructions for building a physical device that may be similar to a device someone else has created.

 Project Builder allows users to take advantage of the similarities between their project and projects created by other users.
-Project creators can fork the code, parts, schematics, and instructions of other projects.
+Project creators can fork the code, parts, schematics, and list of instructions of other projects.

 A demo of the app is currently hosted at [https://project-builder-e7439342976b.herokuapp.com/](https://project-builder-e7439342976b.herokuapp.com/)